yea-80y/DevConnect-demo/README.md

 ├── App.jsx
 ├── main.jsx
 └── README.md
-✅ Contributing
+🤝 Contributing
-This is a community-led prototype — fork it, extend it, or use it as inspiration for building decentralized apps on Swarm.
+This is a community-first prototype.
+Feel free to fork it, extend it, or use it to build event tools that embrace decentralization.

 📜 License
 MIT